Low libido affects 15-16% of men and more than double the amount of women.

 Take the time to consider the questions in this article.
 Go back to questions, such as, "does anxiety cause loss of sex drive," and spend time thinking on whether or not that section applies to your life.
 If so, you have a great starting point in rebuilding your libido.

-If you want to work on overcoming anxiety and sex drive issues, download our app today.
+If you want to work on overcoming anxiety and sex drive issues, take the free assessment and take sex problems out from under the sheets.